microsoft/Windows-iotcore-samples/Samples/NFCForIoT/README.md

 ---
 title: NFC for IoT sample
 ms.author: lamadio
-description: earn how use NFC on IoT Core.
+description: Learn how use NFC on IoT Core.
 ---

 # NFC for IoT